vbashur/hints/kotlin_iii_recipies.md

             listOf(6, 7, 8), listOf(7, 8, 9), listOf(8, 9, 10)))
 ```

-## 7.3 using the let Function and Elvis
+## 7.3 using the let function and elvis
 use `let` with elvis operator when you want to execute a block of code only on a non-null reference, but return a default otherwise
 ```
 fun processNullableString(str: String?) =